cybercongress/go-cyber/README.md

 All the cyberlinks with a given weight are stored within the knowledge graph.
 The graph is re-computed by the validators every given number of blocks.
 For calculations, we've implemented `the proof of relevance` root-hash, which is computed from CIDs rank values (which are computed on GPUs with CUDA support every round).

-Cyberd is the first implementation of the cyber protocol.
+Cyber is the first implementation of the cyber protocol.
 It is based on [cosmos-SDK](https://github.com/cosmos/cosmos-sdk) and [tendermint BFT Consensus](https://github.com/tendermint/tendermint).

 Network use bandwidth model to allow agents make transactions without fees.
 The main goal of the model is to reduce the daily networks growth to a given constant which adjustable with network governance.